ircv3/ircv3-specifications/extensions/webirc.md

 - `password` Password authenticating the WebIRC gateway to the IRC server which must be agreed upon ahead of time
 - `gateway` WebIRC gateway service name
 - `hostname` User's resolved hostname
 - `ip` IPv4 or IPv6 address of the connecting user.
 If the IP address cannot be resolved to a DNS name, the IP address MUST be sent as both the `hostname` and `ip`.
+If the IP address is an IPv6 address beginning with a colon, it MUST be sent with a canonically-acceptable preceding zero.
 - `options` is an optional set of space-separated arguments detailing other information about the connection.

 If forward and reverse DNS do not match, the IP address SHOULD be sent as the `hostname` and the unverified `hostname` SHOULD NOT be sent (see [Security Considerations](#security-considerations)).
 If the connection fails to the IRC server, the WebIRC gateway MUST return an `ERROR` with an appropriate message and terminate the connection.